-Under the Company's Constitution 'The number of the directors shall not be less than three, nor, until otherwise determined by the Company in general meeting, more than five'.
 The Board is accountable to shareholders for the management of the Company's business and affairs.
 The Board delegates responsibility for day-to-day management of the Company to the Company Secretary/Chief Financial Officer.
 The Chairman and other members of the Board are Non-Executive Directors.

-It is Board policy that a majority of directors on the Board, at any one time, must be independent, not being major shareholders of the Company, not having been a principal or employee of a professional advisor or consultant to the Company within the previous three years, has not been employed in an executive capacity by the Company and is free of any business or other relationship that could materially interfere with the exercise of their unfettered and independent judgement.
+It is Board policy that of three directors currently on the Board at least two of them must be independent, not being major shareholders of the Company, not having been a principal or employee of a professional advisor or consultant to the Company within the previous three years, has not been employed in an executive capacity by the Company and is free of any business or other relationship that could materially interfere with the exercise of their unfettered and independent judgement,.
 The Chairman is not deemed to be independent but the other Directors are considered to be independent.